 In this section, we will provide you with a comprehensive tutorial on how to go about disputing errors on your credit report.
 This will help you whether you’re using a credit repair agency or doing it yourself.
 Let’s begin the journey of wiping those errors from your credit report once and for all.

 Naturally, the first step to disputing any errors on your credit reports is to actually get your credit reports and have a look at them to find those errors.
-Unfortunately, it’s not as easy as getting your hands on one credit report either.

 There are three credit reporting agencies in the United States: Experian, TransUnion, and Equifax, and while it would be great if they all contained the same information, that sadly isn’t the case.
-Not only do they calculate your scores differently, but one of them may even have information that the other ones do not.
+Not only do they calculate your credit scores differently, but one of them may even have information that the other ones do not.